Cooperative Banks vs. Traditional Banks: Two Models, Two Visions of Finance

 Credit: Freepik

-Institutions established to address financial exclusion
+Institutions created to address financial exclusion

-Furthermore, because member-owners hold the shares, these institutions cannot be the target of a hostile takeover on the stock market, unlike capitalist banks.
+Furthermore, because member-owners hold the shares, these institutions cannot be the target of a hostile takeover bid on the stock market, unlike capitalist banks.

 The second difference concerns the role of directors.
 The Crédit Agricole Group has nearly 27,634 directors, while the Crédit Mutuel Group has 20,000 volunteer directors.

-Cooperative Banks in the Face of the 2008 Crisis
+Cooperative Banks and the 2008 Crisis

-Financial institutions also took drastic measures, and executives were held accountable: the chairman of the Caisse d’Épargne Group was forced to resign, and the CEO of Crédit Agricole saw his room for maneuver reduced.
+Financial institutions also took drastic measures, and executives were held accountable: the chairman of the Caisse d’Épargne Group was forced to resign, and the CEO of Crédit Agricole saw his room to maneuver reduced.
 In 2015, the group initiated a change in its governance structure by giving more power to the regional banks.
 Most groups subsequently revised their governance structures to make them less dependent on financial markets.

 A different model—one that is more socially oriented and a pioneer in corporate social responsibility